List of Di-Gata Defenders characters: Kragus

 Kragus's stone was bound to the Dako sigil (engraved on various parts of his body) before the stone was destroyed.
-But as Omnikrag, the combined stone is engraved with the henge of Altas and Dako.
+As Omnikrag, the combined stone is engraved with the henge of Altas and Dako.

 Lockdown

-Hodd's guardian.
+Lockdown is Hodd's guardian.
 He has the appearance of a four-legged robot.
-He keeps repeating: "Do not be alarmed.
-You will not be hurt."
-He can fire mini-explosives marked with the Infinis sigil at his target.
+Lockdown can fire mini-explosives marked with the Infinis sigil at his target.

-Lockdown's stone is bound to the henge of Ogama and Infinis (Infinis appeared under the Ogama's arc), although the sigils are engraved separately all over his body.
+Lockdown's stone is bound to the henge of Ogama and Infinis (Infinis appeared under the Ogama's arc), although the sigils are engraved separately across his body.